tonybaloney/wily/docs/source/commands/build.rst

    $ wily build src/ test/ -n 100

 By default, wily will compile the cyclomatic complexity, maintainability and raw metrics.
-If you only want a subset of those, you can specify with comma-seperate ``--operator`` or ``-o`` flag
+If you only want a subset of those, you can specify with comma-separate ``--operator`` or ``-o`` flag

 .. code-block:: none